vermanaman-2106/Schuttle/README.md

 # Schuttle - Ride Sharing App for MUJ

-A full-stack ride-sharing application for Manipal University Jaipur (MUJ) students and drivers.
+A full-stack ride-sharing application for students and drivers.
 Built with React Native (Expo) and Node.js/Express backend.

 ## Project Structure